Brighter-bits/AdventOfCode2024/ReadME.md

 I fixed it without too much editing.
 My face must have practically lit up after reading part 2, which wanted every single route.

 That was almost certainly the fastest part 2 I've ever done.
 Now I'll be bored for the rest of the day.

+# Day 11

+Seems simple enough, you're just adding stuff in arrays.

+Oh god, oh god, it gets exponential.
+What the hell????
+I have a feeling I'll need a smarter solution than brute force...